 Others in the series: Detective Nosegoode and the Museum Robbery; Detective Nosegoode and the Kidnappers

-A GOOD DAY FOR CLIMBING TREES – Jaco Jacobs, tr.
-Kobus Geldenhuys (Oneworld) [South Africa]
+A GOOD DAY FOR CLIMBING TREES – Jaco Jacobs, tr. from Afrikaans by Kobus Geldenhuys (Oneworld) [South Africa]

 How two unlikely heroes inspire a whole town by fighting to save a tree… The book deftly handles issues around family life, as well as activism, with a light-hearted touch.
 With lots of humour and a cast of weird but wonderful characters, and Jim Tierney’s modish illustrations, this is the perfect feel-good book from one of South Africa’s top children’s authors.’ – BookTrust